MathuxNY-73/leetcode/LinkedList/README.md

       by the depth of the linked list O(H) which is itself bounded by the number of nodes in the list.
 - [X] Submit solution.
 Got correct in 8 ms with 7.8 MB
+- [X] In a second solution I decided to take a recursive approach and reuse the nodes of the linked list instead of creating new ones.
+Using this approach the runtime complexity of the algorithm is still O(N) and the recursion stack can take up to O(N) as well if every node is a child node.
+- [X] Submit solution.
+Got correct in 8 ms with 7.4 MB
 - [X] Problem solved